Dorothy99-love/Style-transfer/README.md

 ## Acknowledgements

 The use of Inspirit AI resources including the ChatGPT API and a Google Colab A100 machine is acknowledged.
-Thanks to Mia Gancayco for her guidance and support throughout this project.
+The assistance and guidance provided by Mia Gancayco throughout the research project are also gratefully acknowledged.